JeremieRodon/lambda-appsync/README.md

 }
 ```

-The error type and message are extracted from the AWS SDK error metadata.
-This means you can use the `?` operator with AWS SDK calls and get properly formatted errors in your AppSync responses.
+Error types and messages are extracted from AWS SDK error metadata, allowing use of the `?` operator with AWS SDK calls for properly formatted AppSync response errors.

 ## Minimum Supported Rust Version (MSRV)

-The minimum supported Rust version is 1.81.0.
+This crate requires Rust version 1.81.0 or later.

 ## Contributing

 We welcome contributions!
-Here are some ways you can help:
+Here's how you can help:

 1. Report bugs by opening an issue
 2. Suggest new features or improvements